LLNL/Silo/docs/Chapter2-Section9.md

 In order for an installation of Silo to have the Python interface, Silo must have been configured with --enable-pythonmodule and **not** with --disable-shared Autoconf configuration switches.

-The Python interface will be in the lib dir of the Silo installation, named Silo. so.
+The Python interface will be in the lib dir of the Silo installation, named Silo.so.
 To use it, Python needs to be told where to find it.
-You can do this a couple of ways; through the `PYTHONPATH` environment variable or by explicitly adding the Silo installation lib dir to Python's path using sys. path. append().
+You can do this a couple of ways; through the `PYTHONPATH` environment variable or by explicitly adding the Silo installation lib dir to Python's path using sys.path.append().
 For example, if Silo is installed to /foo/bar, this works...

 % env PYTHONPATH=/foo/bar/lib python

-Python 2.
-7.
-10 (default, Oct 23 2015, 19:19:21)
+Python 2.7.10 (default, Oct 23 2015, 19:19:21)

-[GCC 4.
-2.
-1 Compatible Apple `LLVM` 7.
+[GCC 4.2.1 Compatible Apple `LLVM` 7.0.0] on darwin
-0.
-0] on darwin

 Type "help", "copyright", "credits" or "license" for more info.

 >>> import Silo

-Or, if you prefer to use sys.
+Or, if you prefer to use sys.path.append...
-path.
-append...

 python

-Python 2.
-7.
-10 (default, Oct 23 2015, 19:19:21)
+Python 2.7.10 (default, Oct 23 2015, 19:19:21)

-[GCC 4.
-2.
-1 Compatible Apple `LLVM` 7.
+[GCC 4.2.1 Compatible Apple `LLVM` 7.0.0] on darwin
-0.
-0] on darwin

 Type "help", "copyright", "credits" or "license" for more info.

 >>> import sys

->>> sys.
+>>> sys.path.append("/foo/bar/lib")
-path.
-append("/foo/bar/lib")